C0sm0cats/SmartGrid/README.md

 Press `Ctrl + Alt + T` → enjoy instant, perfect tiling.

+## Known Issues

+- Minimize / Maximize with tiled windows
+Currently, minimizing or maximizing a window in a tiled layout may cause unexpected behavior or slight layout glitches.

 ## Why This Script Exists

 Many great tiling solutions exist for Windows, but a surprising number of modern applications resist standard window-management APIs.
 SmartGrid forces every window into perfect obedience using raw Win32 + DWM tricks.